cdot65/write-version-information-to-file-with-python/README.md

-# Juniper PyEZ Example: Retrieve Route Table
+# Juniper PyEZ Example: Write Version Information to files

 This example will show how to use PyEZ to

 1. build a NETCONF connection to a remote device
-2. execute the RPC command of `get-route-information`
+2. execute the RPC command of `get-software-information`
 3. print the output to the screen

 ## 🚀 `Executing the script`